Student Advice

 • Block placement: A part of your day at your placement, followed by part of your day in education.

-• Day release: One day a week where you are expected to be at your work placement.
+• Day release: You are expected to be at your work placement one day a week.

-T Levels are graded in the same way that a BTEC is usually graded.
-This means that you will have three possible qualification grades, which are: Pass, Merit or Distinction.
-After this, you will be awarded a certificate for your grading, which will also include:
+T Levels are graded like a BTEC is usually graded.
+This means that you will have three possible qualification grades: Pass, Merit or Distinction.
+After this, you will be awarded a certificate for your grading, which will also include the following:

-• A separate grade for your occupational specialism (also pass, merit, distinction)
+• A separate grade for your occupational specialism (also pass, distinction, merit).

 This certificate will be sent out to you the same way a normal BTEC certificate would be sent out to you.